Xewdy444/CF-Clearance-Scraper/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  The file to write the Cloudflare clearance cookie information to, in JSON format -t TIMEOUT, --timeout TIMEOUT
-                        The timeout in seconds for browser actions and solving challenges -p PROXY, --proxy PROXY
+                        The timeout in seconds to use for browser actions and solving challenges -p PROXY, --proxy PROXY
                         The proxy server URL to use for the browser requests (SOCKS5 proxy authentication is not supported) -ua USER_AGENT, --user-agent USER_AGENT